Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

 Happy cooking!

 p.s.
-If there's a vegan breakfast recipe you'd like to see, please drop me a request through the VeganCoach.com contact page.
+If there's a breakfast recipe you'd like to see, please drop me a request through my contact page and I'll work on posting it for you.
 Thanks!

-Like eating a mini personal vegan banana bread -- but better!
+Like eating a mini personal banana bread -- but better!
 Be sure to try the variations too.
-Yummy.

 1. Preheat oven to 375 degrees (F) and lightly grease muffin pan.